-The ignition tumbler assembly is easy to remove and replace as long as you have a good key and can turn on your switch with it.
+The Reason to replace it early: Our tested ignition tumbler assembly is easy to install as long as you have a good key and can turn on your switch with it.
 This is the main reason we strongly urge our customers to change the tumbler assembly at the first sign it starts to stick or jam.
 A new tumbler and key is cheap.
 But, if you wait too long, then you can get stranded somewhere not being able to start your engine.
 You may have to pay for a tow to a shop.
 Then replacement can become a huge hassle and very expensive, often costing $500 to $1000 in a shop.
 If you do it yourself, you may still have to buy a complete new lock assembly as well as a new tumbler and key.
 A word to the wise.
 Don’t wait to fix a sticking or hard to turn ignition key!

-If you want to learn more about the theory of operation and the problems you might face be sure to watch Kent's YouTube video play list on ignition locks and tumbler assemblies.
+If you want to learn more about the theory of operation and the problems you might face please watch Kent's YouTube video playlist on ignition locks and tumbler assemblies.
 CLICK HERE TO VIEW FREE VIDEOS

 BONUS: Kent's on-demand instruction video and a complete tool kit as shown below are included.
 This is the only kit like this in the world.

 The picture below shows the new tumbler being installed in a 1990 300SE.